Taxes

 And once you go public, there’s always the possibility that the value of your stock goes down, in which case you could lose a significant amount of money.

-The process of getting an IPO
+The process of getting a traditional IPO

 Step 1: Choose an underwriter

-When you’re searching for an investment bank, it’s important to consider their level of expertise, track record for working with other corporations, and network.
-You want to be sure they have experience working in your industry as well as the right connections to sell your shares for a good offering price.
-Note that “offering price” refers to the price that is set by the investment bank during the IPO process, whereas “opening price” refers to price at which the stock is initially listed on a public stock exchange (the NASDAQ or New York Stock Exchange, for example).
-We’ll cover the opening price in more detail below, so keep reading.
+When you’re searching for an investment bank, consider their level of expertise, track record for working with other corporations, and network.
+You want to be sure they have experience working in your industry as well as the right connections to sell your shares for a good offering price for your IPO shares.

 Step 2: Do your due diligence and fill out documentation